minhthangdang/GrabAI/README.md

 ### Training

-I've provided a trained model in the link above, which is ready for use.
+I've provided a trained model in the link above, which is ready for classification usage.
 However if by any chance you would like to re-run the model training, please run the following script:

 ```